-At 425 degrees F, it will take approximately 8-10 minutes to cook your steak.
+At 425°F, it will take approximately 8-10 minutes to cook your steak.
 This is if you’re using an oven, and the steak will be medium-rare.
-If you are grilling a steak, you should cook it at 450 degrees F for the same amount of time.
+If you are grilling a steak, you should cook it at 450°F for the same amount of time.

 You can cook a 2-inch-thick steak for 18 minutes.
-If using a grill, try using indirect heat and cook the steak for 10 minutes per side.
+Using a grill, use indirect heat and cook the steak for 10 minutes per side.

-Again, you can cook a 3-inch-thick steak for 22 minutes.
-Where you need 26 minutes for cooking a 4-inch-thick steak.
+Again, you can cook a 3-inch-thick steak in 22 minutes, whereas you need 26 minutes to cook a 4-inch-thick steak.

 1. Preheat a skillet over medium-high heat.